 How do I fix the Windows 11 boot error?

-It depends on the boot error you receive on starting your computer.
-The methods to troubleshoot and fix the boot error on Windows 11 depend on the error occurring.
+It depends on the boot error you receive when starting your computer.
+The methods for troubleshooting and fixing the boot error on Windows 11 depend on the specific error.
 You can note down the error code and search for its possible solutions on the internet on another working computer.
-Boot issues occur due to both hardware and software problems.
+Boot issues can result from both hardware and software problems.
 For example, boot issues after upgrading or installing a new SSD, after enabling the Secure Boot, after a power outage, etc. In each case, the ways to fix this error are different.

 How to remove a CMOS battery?